cu-mkp/research-teaching-companion/content/resources/activity-sheets/_index.md

 ---

 # Lesson Plans for Hands-On
-Making and Knowing Lesson Plans and associated teaching resources provide step-by-step guidance in planning and executing hand-on activities in the classroom, studio, laboratory, or maker space.
-These Lesson Plans could be integrated into classes for skill building, as one-off sessions for class community building, or to stimulate the students' historical imagination by exposure to past materials and processes.
+Making and Knowing Lesson Plans and associated teaching resources provide step-by-step guidance in planning and executing hands-on activities in the classroom, studio, laboratory, or maker space.
+These Lesson Plans could be integrated into classes for skill building, as one-off sessions for group community building, or to stimulate the students' historical imagination by exposure to past materials and processes.
 The hands-on activities offered here can also be used as stand-alone activities for public outreach.
 ## Lesson Plans, Assignments, and Hands-On Activity Sheets
 ### Tips for Hands-On Teaching
-Tips for Hands-on Teaching and Learning compiled from Making and Knowing Project experience.
+Tips for Hands-on Teaching and Learning, compiled from Making and Knowing Project experience.
 - [Tip Sheet for Hands-On Teaching](/resources/activity-sheets/activitysheet_tips-for-instructors/)

 ### Introduction to *Secrets of Craft and Nature*